KevinSiddhpura/RollCall/README.md

 A local-first mobile attendance management app for classrooms, built with Expo and React Native.
 All data lives on-device in SQLite — no backend, no account required.

+> **Project Disclaimer:**
+> This repository is a part of a **College PBL (Project-Based Learning) Activity**.
+As per the assignment requirements, this entire mobile application was **built completely with AI**, leveraging intelligent coding assistants for its architecture, UI/UX design, and implementation.

 ---

 ## Table of Contents